 Seating - Although every effort is made to secure seating on the aircraft to satisfy requests, we cannot guarantee that your choice of seats will be available or that seats together can always be obtained.

-Making your own flight arrangements - Please note that if you make your own international flight arrangements and join one of our tours in the destination, Titan’s VIP Home Departure Service® does not apply.
+Making your own flight arrangements - Please note that if you make your own international flight arrangements and join one of our tours in the destination, Titan’s VIP door-to-door travel service does not apply.

 Special requests - These should be advised at the time of booking.
 Although we endeavour to meet special requests, this is dependent upon our suppliers and we cannot guarantee that your requirements will be met.
 We cannot accept any booking that is conditional upon a special request being met.
 Requests for extra legroom on aircraft are so frequently requested that it is unlikely to be available.
 Special meal requests are rarely available on short haul flights.